History of ice hockey: Precursors

 Early 19th-century paintings depict shinny, an early form of hockey with no standard rules which was played in Nova Scotia.
 Many of these early games absorbed the physical aggression of what the Onondaga called dehuntshigwa'es (lacrosse).
 Shinny was played on the St. Lawrence River at Montreal and Quebec City, and in Kingston and Ottawa.
 The number of players was often large.
 To this day, shinny (derived from the Scottish game of shinty) is a popular Canadian term for an informal type of hockey, either ice or street hockey.

-Thomas Chandler Haliburton, in The Attache: Second Series (published in 1844) imagined a dialogue, between two of the novel's characters, which mentions playing "hurly on the long pond on the ice".
-This has been interpreted by some historians from Windsor, Nova Scotia as reminiscent of the days when the author was a student at King's College School in that town in 1810 and earlier.
+Thomas Chandler Haliburton, in The Attaché: Second Series (published in 1844) imagined a dialogue, between two of the novel's characters, which mentions playing "hurly on the long pond on the ice".
+This has been interpreted by some historians from Windsor, Nova Scotia, as reminiscent of the days when the author was a student at King's College School in that town in 1810 and earlier.
 Based on Haliburton's quote, claims were made that modern hockey was invented in Windsor, Nova Scotia, by King's College students and perhaps named after an individual ("Colonel Hockey's game").
 Others claim that the origins of hockey come from games played in the area of Dartmouth and Halifax in Nova Scotia.
 However, several references have been found to hurling and shinty being played on the ice long before the earliest references from both Windsor and Dartmouth/Halifax, and the word "hockey" was used to designate a stick-and-ball game at least as far back as 1773, as it was mentioned in the book Juvenile Sports and Pastimes, to Which Are Prefixed, Memoirs of the Author: Including a New Mode of Infant Education by Richard Johnson (Pseud.
 Master Michel Angelo), whose chapter XI was titled "New Improvements on the Game of Hockey".